flipperdevices/flipperzero-firmware/rfid/fsk-geo/readme.md

 Reading a tag...
 On the Flipper Zero, select `125 kHz RFID`, `Read`.
 Place the tag against the back of the Flipper (or use another Flipper that is emulating the tag) and you should see the latitude and longitude displayed on the screen.

+## Protocol format

+- 125kHz, FSK2a, RF/50, FC/8, FC/10
+- Preamble: 0xF337
+- Data: 8 bytes (first 4 bytes are latitude, last 4 bytes are longitude)
+- Checksum: XOR of the 8 bytes of data

+NOTE: The 4-bytes are just float values that are cast to a 4-byte integer.

 ## Support

 The best way to get support is to join the Flipper Zero Tutorials (Unofficial) Discord community.
 Here is a [Discord invite](https://discord.com/invite/NsjCvqwPAd) to join my `Flipper Zero Tutorials (Unofficial)` community.